karahyx/SNV_PrioritizationPipeline/README.md

 ## :bulb: Changes From the Old Script
 * Updated arguments to avoid path repetition
 * Added <code>frameshift block substitution</code> and <code>nonframeshift block subsitution</code> to <code>eff_lof.chv</code> and <code>eff_other_sub.chv</code> upon [updates from ANNOVAR](https://annovar.openbioinformatics.org/en/latest/user-guide/gene/)
+* Used <code>data.table::fread</code> to achieve a faster speed when importing the original variant data
   * When reading in data table, indicated "." as an NA value to maintain numeric as numeric
+* Added a line to remove column DP immediately after reading in the original variant data - this is because at one point the script removes the <code>{genome_name}.</code> part in columns that start with it, which includes <code>{genome_name}.DP</code>.
+After the removal of <code>{genome_name}.</code>, there would be two DP columns and the first DP column would be used by default, which is not desired
 * Added a simple definition of max frequency (i.e. column <code>FreqMaxSimple_AfrAmrEasNfeSasOth</code>) based on simple max over major populations (AFR, AMR, EAS, NFE, SAS, OTH) for manual filtering
 * Added the column <code>dbsnp_region_count</code> for manual filtering
 * Created a definition for constrained genes (i.e. column <code>F_GeneConstr</code>), used for predicted dominant and manual filtering